jinsingsangsung/jinsingsangsung.github.io/content/_index.md

       - (Feb.
 2022) A paper is accepted to CVPR 2022.
       - (Jan.
 2022) I will be visiting Carnegie Mellon University as a visiting scholar.
       "
-      # Page type to display.
-E.g. post, talk, publication...
-      page_type: post
-      # Choose how many pages you would like to offset by
-      offset: 0
-      # Page order: descending (desc) or ascending (asc) date.
-      order: desc
     design:
       # Choose a layout view
       view: compact